muratk3n/thirdwave/en/README.md

 "Central Asia" certainly did not create culture in today's Anatolia.
 They were assimilated.
 Gone.
-Forget these fairy tales of wolves, some f-ing mountain, with a crack through it or whatever fuck, these niggers are no different from any culture that came and went before them.
+Forget these fairy tales of wolves, some f-ing mountain, with a crack through it or whatever fuck, these tiggers are no different from any culture that came and went before them.
 The fairy tales are escapism.

 ---